xcompact3d/x3d2/docs/source/user/theory.rst

 1. Develop distributed algorithms (such as a parallel tridiagonal solver or parallel FFT working on distributed data).
 2. Dynamically redistribute (transpose) data among processors to apply serial algorithms in local memory.

 The second approach is often preferred due to its simplicity.
 Many applications have implemented this idea using 1D domain decomposition.
 However, 1D decomposition has some limitations.
 For example, for a cubic mesh size of :math:`N^3`, the maximum number of processors :math:`N_{\mathrm{proc}}` that can be used in a 1D decomposition is :math:`N`, as each slab must contain at least one plane.
 For a cubic mesh of 1 billion points, this constraint is :math:`N_{\mathrm{proc}} \lt 10^4`.
 This limitation can be overcome by using 2D domain decomposition.
+While a 1D decomposition algorithm swaps between two states, a 2D decomposition requires traversing three different states using four global transpositions to complete a cycle.
+The swapping between states can be achieved using the `MPI_ALLTOALL(V)` library.

 .. tikz:: 1D domain decomposition (left), 2D domain decomposition (middle), 3D domain decomposition (right).
    :align: center